WeirauchLab/MARIO/README.md

 ### Output files:

 ```
-(ASB) Allele-specific behavior at each heterozygous positions, including
+(ADB) Allele-dependent behavior at each heterozygous positions, including
       reproducibility score (ARS) and annotations
-(HIT) If motif files are given, the ASB file is further annotated with motif
+(HIT) If motif files are given, the ADB file is further annotated with motif
       hits on each heterozygous position
 ```